Officials work to get people vaccinated for COVID-19 as demand slows, but skepticism remains

 Providers attribute the drop in demand to several factors, including a lack of convenience and concerns about vaccine safety.
 They've also heard that others prefer to "wait and see" while the people they know get vaccinated.

-State Immunization Program Director Molly Howell said there were more than 18,000 Moderna and 16,000 Pfizer doses waiting to be used as of Thursday.
+Recently State Immunization Program Director Molly Howell said there were more than 18,000 Moderna and 16,000 Pfizer doses waiting to be used.
 The doses come from the federal government, with the state acting as the middle man.

 Hesitancy grows